edgio-docs/edgio-docs/src/pages/guides/contributing.md

 ---
 ### Codeblock {/*codeblock*/}

-Provide a language-module for syntax highlighting or non if you still need to use a codeblock.
+Provide a language-module for syntax highlighting or none if you still need to use a codeblock.

 ```ts
 // This codeblock has the 'js' language module (with JS comment)